waveclaw/puppet-subscription_manager/README.md

 with a older Satellite installation, you may want to include the service in your own Puppet code.
 An example is provided for the `rhsmcertd` case bellow.

+In Satellite 6.5.x and later, the remote command execution replaces this feature.
+This uses the ssh service as the remove agent and does require configuration of both the user and ssh configuration.
+This is a topic well discussed [elsewhere](https://www.ssh.org).

 ### Terminology

 Due to various terminology differences between RHN Satellite, the upstream